cd-chinyik/pes-backfill-manual/README.md

 | **`$backfillDir`**      | The full path of the directory where the backfill data will be stored.     | `"E:\xyz_data\dms\pes_backfill\manual"`   |
 | **`$s3Bucket`**         | The name of the S3 bucket where the backfill data will be uploaded.        | `"esl-ue1-dev01"`                         |
 - Run the script

-### Additional Details:
-- The backfill directory is created if it does not already exist.
-- Make sure the `$s3Bucket` and `$s3Region` match the configuration of your S3 bucket for the backfill upload process.